Call for Papers

 • actions to decrease equipment and operation costs

-• actions to improve public perception of biomass
+• actions to improve public perception of bioenergy

 • energy labelling of heating systems